GitMubarak/jobwp/readme.txt

 * Job type info added to featured job - Pro
 * Display salary in the listing page - Pro
 * Display responsibility in the listing page - Pro
+* Display vacancy in the listing page - Pro
 [//]: # fs_premium_only_end
 * Minor css fixed